This policy applies to all Dartmouth Travelers and any Dartmouth Entity or individual organizing, administering, or funding Dartmouth Travel.

 III.
-IMPORTANT INFORMATION FOR DARTMOUTH TRAVELERS
+INFORMATION FOR DARTMOUTH TRAVELERS

 A. Travel Registry

-The Dartmouth Travel Registry is used to assist in identifying the needs of Dartmouth Travelers in the event of an emergency.
-Registration in the Dartmouth Travel Registry is required for all students (including all undergraduate, graduate and/or professional school students, as well as executive education students and others as required in any particular case) travelling internationally on Dartmouth Business, and is strongly recommended for all other Dartmouth Travelers.
+The Global Dartmouth Travel Registry ("Travel Registry") is used to assist in identifying the needs of Dartmouth Travelers in the event of an emergency.
+Registration in the Travel Registry is required for all Dartmouth Travelers traveling to international locations.

-B. Travel Waivers
+B. Travel Exceptions

-C. Visa and Immigration Matters
+C. Visas and Immigration

 D. Compliance with Dartmouth Policies